Tsunami014/Phoenix-Engine/how this works/actions and hashtags.md

     5 = set a part of self.fc (if not exists then create) 6 = delete a part of self.fc
     7 = change a variable
+    8 = run code ## THIS IS HIGHLY HIGHLY INADVISABLE ## NO ONE DO THIS EVER IF YOU SEE SOME CODE WITH THIS LEAVE IT THIS IS LAST RESORT ##

+with 8:
+    second text:
+        what code to run

 with 4/5/6:
     second number: